dhmunro/dudley/README.md

     ..  # return to parent (original) dict, like cd .. in a filesystem another_array = datatype[3, 3]  # goes in original dict

-Generally, Duduley palce almost no restrictions on the characters in any name, whether a dict item name, a parameter name, or a data type name.
+Generally, Dudley places almost no restrictions on the characters in any name, whether a dict item name, a parameter name, or a data type name.
 The only exception is that type names other than primitives may not begin with an order character "<", ">", or "|".
 However, if you want a name which would be